kjosib/mistake/docs/Bestiary.md

 ## Kinds of Dimensions

-**Sequence:** The ordinals represent consecutive intervals in a clear linear progression.
+**Linear:** The ordinals represent consecutive intervals in a clear linear progression.
 They can generally be grouped in a hierarchy from smaller to larger units without overlap.
 Since the ordinals are totally-ordered, then the usual six relational operators work in the usual way.